Skip to content

 Light meterFiberOptical power (dBm)Verify SFP and fiber link budget

-Wireless problems are harder to diagnose because the medium is invisible and shared.
+Wireless issues are harder to diagnose because the medium is invisible and shared.

 MetricGoodMarginalPoorMeaning